nwoltman/Firebolt/CONTRIBUTING.md

 Writing good commit logs is important.
 A commit log should describe what changed and why.
 Follow these guidelines when writing one:

-1. The first line should be 50 characters or less and contain a short description of the change prefixed with the name of the changed subsystem (e.g. "src: refactor Firebolt.data()").
+1. The first line should be 50 characters or less and contain a short description of the change prefixed with the name of the changed subsystem (e.g. "src: Refactor Firebolt.data()").
 2. Keep the second line blank.
 3. The rest is a more detailed description of the commit and is written in either prose or list-format.